ocschwar/tokio-modbus/README.md

        channels makes this a better proof of concept, and allows more flexibility in modifying the Registers on the back end for simulations.

+    4. Define a structure and a trait for the Modbus block, with blankRegisters as one implementation.,

+       The structure should have the 4 register blocks, with size optional, and the trait should require the call() method, with a request and response PDU.
+That allows the same thing to be implemented for RS-485, with the only change required applying to the parse() function.
+It needs to split the MBAP parse off.